 Unlike some parents, I was aware of the existence of this “G suite” app.
 Yet my prior knowledge of it did nothing to protect our family from being pulled into it, as I found out just yesterday evening at the open house at my child’s school.

 During the open house, one teacher presenting to the parents gathered there mentioned that students can access all their lessons through the “website” and their assigned Gmail accounts.
 Assigned Gmail accounts??
 Wait, what?
-I wasn’t asked permission for this nor was I even TOLD about this.
+I wasn’t asked permission for this nor was I even told or notified about this.

 Google Knows Everything Your Student Does & Has Been Sued For It